josephsumabat/static-ls/README.md

 Haskell-language-server is recommended if you are not experiencing these issues. `static-ls` is meant to work on enterprise size projects.

+In the future we plan to use interface files to fetch documentation information as well as possibly other static sources of information

 ## Usage

 1. Compile your project with ide info `-fwrite-ide-info` and `-hiedir .hiefiles`